udacity/nd9990-c3-microservices-exercises/project/README.md

 Afterwards, we can prevent the file from being included in your solution by adding the file to our `.gitignore` file.

 ### 1. Database
 Create a PostgreSQL database either locally or on AWS RDS.
+The database is used to store the application's metadata.

 * We will need to use password authentication for this project.
 This means that a username and password is needed to authenticate and access the database.
 * The port number will need to be set as `5432`.
 This is the typical port that is used by PostgreSQL so it is usually set to this port by default.